jackgrauer/NBAstudy/ARTICLE.md

 ## RESULTS

 The exploratory section of this study compared tax revenue collected by the City of Philadelphia and informed estimates of what the 76ers and their property management company owed Philadelphia in taxes from 2001 to 2002.
-On Philadelphia's side, we identified the three line items to which the 76ers' operation co`ntributed: Business Privelige, Wage and Earnings, and Sales and Use Taxes.
-On the 76ers' side, we identified the available financial metrics
+On Philadelphia's side, we identified the three line items to which the 76ers' operation contributed: Business Privelige, Wage and Earnings, and Sales and Use Taxes.

+On the 76ers' side, we matched each available financial metric available on the team to an appropriate per year percentage charged in Philadelphia tax.
+For example, we estimated Amusement Tax generated by the 76ers for Philadelphia by taking 76ers' gate receipt revenue for each year and applying the percentage charged in amsent tax that year.

+Philadelphia’s three major tax revenue streams over 20 years showed no obvious fluctuations other than a pandemic-adjacent dip in wage tax revenue.
+76ers tax contributions to Philadelphia remained mostly static until 2015, and showed a subsequent upward turn, temporarily stifled by the pandemic.

+The findings, aligned with the existing research, suggested financial performance of NBA teams had little influence on tax revenue in host cities.

 ## LIMITATIONS